Marvel’s ‘Shang-Chi’: Premiere Date, Cast, Plot Details, & More

 The Ten Rings have been a running easter egg throughout the three phases of the Marvel Infinity saga, running back to the original Iron Man film.
 Fans have theorized this will form the initial set of callbacks throughout the Shang-Chi film, as every minor character who ever sported a Ten Rings tattoo throughout the series makes a cameo.

 The Iron Man connection has also given rise to the idea that Shang-Chi might have another cameo: War Machine.
-Tony Stark's right-hand man is one of the few who doesn't have a new outlet in the developing Phase 4, unlike Happy, who moved to Spider-Man, or Falcon and Winter Soldier, who got their own spinoff TV series.
-Adding War Machine to Shang-Chi would help tie in the new character while keeping actor Don Cheadle involved in the Marvel universe.
+Marvel recently confirmed War Machine will star in his own Disney+ show, Armor Wars, but not until 2022 or 2023.
+Adding War Machine to Shang-Chi would help tie in the new character while keeping actor Don Cheadle involved in the Marvel universe in the meantime.

 'Shang-Chi & The Legend Of The Ten Rings' Premiere Date